-Even with over eight years of full-time travel under my belt (and prior to that a veritably plush repertoire of travel experiences), I still feel a surge of excitement at what seem like trivial accomplishments on the road.
+Even with over 12 years of full-time travel under my belt (and prior to that a veritably plush repertoire of travel experiences), I still feel a surge of excitement at what seem like trivial accomplishments on the road.
 These are the little victories of travel.

 (See also: The Number 1 Reason Why I Love Slow Travel)

 This post was originally published in 2015.
 It has since been updated for accuracy of links and content.